 Prepare yourself for the ride of a lifetime.
 Idaho is filled with the most incredible views.
-From mountain passes, to deserts, to vineyards and orchards, there is nothing boring about Western Idaho.
+From mountains, to deserts, to vineyards and orchards, there is nothing boring about Western Idaho.
 We begin our 5 day journey entering the breath-taking land just north of Boise.
 There is a view of the whole valley that will give you goosebumps.
 Day 2 you'll find yourself entering into Oregon and riding the hills that make this area of the country so unique.
 Day 3 hold onto your oxen, the Oregon Trail will be visible from the route today!
-Days 4 and 5 bring us into the incredible mountains that lay East of Boise.
-If all of
+Day 4 will take us south of Boise and along the Snake River, while day 5 brings us to the base of the mountains before heading to downtown Boise and a stop at the state capitol.

 Got questions?
-Visit our FAQ page or email our #IDBR2020 Ride Directors, Nick & Christal Haner at or
+Visit our FAQ page or email our #IDBR2021 Ride Directors, Nick & Christal Haner at or

 For The Youth Of: